 What for that matter makes things special?
 Again, for experiences such as the first time you find yourself in love there’s no mystery.
 But why do we – or I at any rate – sometimes get the same feeling on a walk i’ve done a dozen or more times before through a landscape which, while interesting, is hardly breathtaking?

 Sometimes i suppose there’s no real answer.
 The feeling of specialness is as much about where you are mentally as physically.
 Other times though i can at least guess part of the reason and that’s the thrill of being surprised.
-It happened to me last week when i went to Cafe Oto to a gig dubbed ‘dj sniff meets Evan Parker, John Edwards & Mark Sanders’, the latter three being free jazz/improv musicians.
-I had no idea what i was letting myself in for; i’d bought the ticket on a whim.
-Evan Parker, the saxophonist, was someone i’d heard before but felt i hadn’t heard the best of and the dj (in lower case) sounded vaguely interesting.
+It happened to me last week when i went (on a whim) to a Cafe Oto gig dubbed ‘dj sniff meets Evan Parker, John Edwards & Mark Sanders’ (free jazz/improv musicians).

 Thank God for whims: the musicians were wonderful and the dj (a young Japanese man wearing a deerstalker-like hat) was a revelation.
-The gig was superb – more than that, it was special.
-This was one of those nights when you practically float home and the next morning wake up feeling overjoyed just to be alive.
-All the odder, you might think, given that the music was challenging to put it mildly: jagged and intense, raging and opaque.
+This was one of those nights when you all but float home and the next morning wake up feeling overjoyed just to be alive.

 Still, what i remember isn’t necessarily what i want to remember.
-I’d like to be able to recall in detail the contours of the improvisations that i heard; instead my most vivid memory is trying to find the train station afterwards**.
+I’d like to be able to recall in detail the contours of the improvisations; instead my most vivid memory is trying to find the train station afterwards*.
 Oh, well…